-Army & Navy Burger - if you're going to do fast-food we'd like to suggest you try out this Filipine-chain rather than the one sold by Ronald the Clown.
+Army & Navy Burger - (Cheap Eats to Mid Range) if you're going to do fast-food we'd like to suggest you try out this Filipine-chain rather than the one sold by Ronald the Clown.

 Their burgers, burrito's, wraps and Freedom Fries are delicious.
 Their Drunken Sailor is really yummy and filling and there are lots of little side-orders to choose from too

 Pig-Out Bistro - (Mid to Top Range) is located on the main road at Station 1, close to Victor Ortiga's salon.
 Focusing on up-market Philippine & Western recipes, this little restaurant is very popular with locals and tourists alike and offers breakfast, lunch and dinner.